-Turkey Poutine – this take on the classic French Canadian dish of french fries, cheese curds and gravy with the addition of leftover stuffing and cranberry sauce will have you eagerly anticipating the day after the big turkey dinner.
+Turkey Poutine.
+This is a different take on the classic French Canadian dish of french fries, cheese curds and gravy.
+This one has the addition of leftover stuffing and cranberry sauce!
+It will have you eagerly anticipating the day after the big turkey dinner.

 Isn’t this photo of turkey poutine absolutely drool-worthy?
 Maybe it’s because I am such a huge fan of roast turkey that I find this one of the most appealing food photos I’ve ever taken…and I’ve taken thousands.